meows/racket/docs/complex.md

 ## Addition

-Addition can be viewed as a dot-sum of two tuples.
+Addition can be viewed as a dot-combination of two tuples.

   * `ℤ(a, b) + ℤ(c, d) == ℤ(a + c, b + d)`